 - Abdominal pain

 How is enteritis diagnosed?

-Your healthcare provider will examine you.
-He will ask about your symptoms and when they started.
-He may ask you if you have traveled to a foreign country recently.
-He will also ask you about any medical conditions you have, medicines you take, or treatments you have had recently.
+Your healthcare provider will examine you and ask about your medical conditions, medicines, or recent treatments.
+The provider will ask about your symptoms and when they started.
+Tell your provider if you if you have traveled to a foreign country recently.
 You may also need a blood or bowel movement sample tested for the germ causing your enteritis.

 How is enteritis treated and managed?